shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings & Documentations/1_MERN_Stack_Edureka_Course/Java-Script.md

 - `case <condition>:` - we define our condition to check in front of case and checks with strict `===` oprator.

 - `default:` - It will work as else statement in the switch case.
+- `break :-` stops the conditional checking if matched with any case.

 We can see the whole structure in the mentioned below.